Georgia Holt

 Georgia Holt (born Jackie Jean Crouch; June 9, 1926 – December 10, 2022) was an American singer-songwriter, model, and occasional bit part actress.
 She was best known for being the mother of Cher.

 Early life

 Holt was born Jackie Jean Crouch on June 9, 1926, in Kensett, Arkansas, to Lynda Inez (née Gulley; 1913–2009) and Roy Malloy Crouch (1905–1969).
 Mr. Crouch was a baker at the time.
-Holt said she was of English, German, Irish, French, Dutch, and Cherokee descent.
 Frequently moving back and forth between her separated parents before settling in Los Angeles, Holt estimated that she attended 17 junior high schools.
 Her father taught her how to sing and play guitar.

 Career

 Holt sang on an Oklahoma City radio station when she was six years old, and by the age of 10, had sung with Bob Wills and the Texas Playboys.
 She won several talent and beauty competitions and had a number of minor television and film roles in the 1950s.
 These included Watch the Birdie (1950), Grounds for Marriage (1951) and Lovely to Look At (1952).
 However, by the mid-1950s, Holt's income was largely derived from working as a club singer.

 After Holt performed in a singers' workshop (Phil Moore's "Get Your Act Together") in July 1978 at Studio One in Los Angeles, Mike Douglas, Merv Griffin, and Dinah Shore booked Holt to appear on their television talk shows.
 Holt also appeared as an audience polling member as part of a group of ten mothers of famous celebrities on the American game show Card Sharks on July 4–8, 1988.

 Holt was the subject of the 2013 Lifetime documentary Dear Mom, Love Cher, which was executive produced by her daughter, Cher.
 The same year, Holt also released her album Honky Tonk Woman, which was recorded in 1982 with the TCB Band.
 It was Holt's discovery of the tapes which led to the documentary project.
 The album includes a duet with Cher titled "I'm Just Your Yesterday".

 In 2013, Holt and Cher appeared together on The Tonight Show with Jay Leno and The Ellen DeGeneres Show to promote the documentary and album.